-The present work focuses on the tension between analogical reasoning and extensive interpretation in law.
-These two techniques of judicial decision-making permit to rule a case that is not explicitly considered by a legal provision and still is worth being regulated on the basis of it.
-In most legal systems, however, reasoning by analogy is prohibited in criminal law (unless it is in favor of the accused) whereas extensive interpretation is not.
-Hence, it is a crucial point in criminal adjudication to distinguish the two arguments, although they seem to serve the same purpose.
+Department of Legal Studies, Bocconi University, Milano, Italy e-mail: giovanni.tuzet@unibocconi.it and still is worth being regulated on the basis of it.
+In most legal systems, as we said, reasoning by analogy is prohibited in criminal law (unless it is in favor of the accused) whereas extensive interpretation is not.
+Hence, it is a crucial point in criminal adjudication to distinguish the two, although they seem to serve the same purpose (see e.g. Ross 1958, § 29; Silving 1967; MacCormick 1978, p.
+155 ff.; Wróblewski 1992, pp. 223-227).
 Indeed, if a trial court justifies a criminal decision arguing by analogy, the decision will be reasonably quashed on appeal because it is contrary to the law.
 The same decision is justified, on the contrary, when it can be considered an extensive interpretation of a criminal provision, even when this is the same provision that the court could have used analogically.
 The problem is that in the legal practice one can hardly distinguish analogy from extensive interpretation.
 It is very unclear whether there is a real difference between the two and where it might be.
 On the one hand, some scholars claim that they differ from a theoretical point of view, since they do not have the same argumentative structure.
 On the other hand, analogical reasoning and extensive interpretation come to the same result starting from the same legal materials: they justify the extension of a regulation to a case that is not explicitly considered by the law.